mbasagoitia/robotics/basic-robotic-behaviors-odometry/week-2/basic-actuators.md

 - Heat dissipation becomes a key challenge.
 - Passive: through the robot’s metal chassis
 - Active: using fans or other cooling mechanisms

+# Other Types of Actuators

+## Hydraulic and Pneumatic Actuators

+- Used in linear actuators, often for legged robots.
+- Can be electric, hydraulic, or pneumatic.
+- Common in heavy machinery, bipedal, and quadrupedal robots.
+- Hydraulic Actuators
+- Typically piston-based.
+- Known for high force output --> exceed electric motors.
+- Much larger than electric motors (tens of cm vs. mm scale).

+### Components

+- Tank filled with pressurized liquid (using gas as a buffer).
+- Compressor pump (usually powered by a DC motor).
+- Solenoid valves: one to release liquid into the actuator, one to let liquid escape.
+- Compressor re-pressurizes the system after actuation.

+Force output depends on:

+- Tank pressure and size
+- Tube diameter
+- Valve size

+Lower operational range than electric motors (less adaptable in speed/force).
+Low bandwidth --> less reactive than electric motors.
+Not ideal for human-populated environments due to slower reaction time.
+Difficult to control and expensive to maintain.

+**Pneumatic Actuators**

+Operate using compressed air instead of liquid.

+Require:

+- Compressor
+- Air tank
+- Valves for flow control

+Air is highly compressible --> poor for high-force applications.
+Lightweight and available in small sizes (e.g., mm-scale solenoid valves).
+Suitable for:

+- Small, intricate mechanisms (e.g., robotic fish, robotic hands)
+- Soft actuators with custom bending or torsional designs
+- Soft Actuators

+Made of flexible rubber with internal air cavities.

+Use materials that:

+- Are stiff in one direction (pulling)
+- Flexible in another (bending)

+Direct airflow to produce controlled bending or twisting.
+Not balloons --> change in volume is considered a failure mode.

+Goal: All air energy --> motion, not inflation.

+## Other Specialty Actuators

+- Shape-Memory Alloys (SMA)
+- Electroactive Polymers (EAP)
+- Piezo-elements

+Allow for extreme miniaturization.

+Downsides:

+- Poor energy-to-force ratios
+- Difficult to control